SkillsFundingAgency/das-aan-hub-jobs/README.md

 ### Pre-Requisites
 * A clone of this repository
 * Storage emulator like Azurite for local config source
-* An Azure Service Bus instance with a Topic called `bundle-1`
+* An Azure Service Bus instance with a Topic called `bundle-1` (optional, only required when working on notification function)

 ### Config